Keohokālole

-Analea Keohokālole (1816–1869) was a Hawaiian chiefess and matriarch of the House of Kalākaua that ruled the Kingdom of Hawaiʻi from 1874 to 1893.
+Analea Keohokālole (c.
+1816–1869) was a Hawaiian chiefess and matriarch of the House of Kalākaua that ruled the Kingdom of Hawaiʻi from 1874 to 1893.
 Her Hawaiian name Keohokālole means "the straight hair of her own father's tresses" and was given to her at birth by Queen Kaʻahumanu.

 Life

-Keohokālole was born at Kailua-Kona, Hawaii in 1816.
+Keohokālole was born at Kailua-Kona, Hawaii in about 1816.
 She was daughter of the High Chiefess Kamaeokalani and the High Chief ʻAikanaka.
 Through her father she was descended from Kame'eiamoku and Keawe-a-Heulu two of the four Kona chiefs that supported Kamehameha I.